instnt-inc/instnt-react-js/README.md

   import { InstntSignupProvider } from '@instnt/instnt-react-js'
   ```

-  * **InstntSignupProvider**- This component provides the functions to render and initiate the signup process. **InstntSignupProvider** acts as a top-level container component responsible for initiating the session and returning the accompanying Javascript functions and configurations that your application can use to perform different actions.
-It occurs during the mounting phase of this component.
-Further in this guide we will view how we can use these functions and configurations.

    The next thing to do will be to just wrap up your signup components with the **InstntSignupProvider**.